outdreamer/build-a-cure-1/docs/problem_solving_matching.md

   VI.
 Vectorization of Problem & Solution Space

-    example:
+    - example:

-      problem: 'find lines that are duplicates in files and remove duplicates, leaving lines in order'
+      - problem: 'find lines that are duplicates in files and remove duplicates, leaving lines in order'

-      1. mapping to vectors
+      1. map to vectors

         - variables